-N’weti’s Strategic Plan (SP) for the period 2021-2025, which will guide the organization’s response to health and development needs in Mozambique.
-Through this SP, N’weti intends to continue to contribute to the country’s accelerated progress towards its commitment to ensure equitable and universal access to health for all citizens.
+N’weti’s Strategic Plan (SP) for the period 2021-2025 guides the organization’s response to health and development needs in Mozambique.
+Through this SP, N’weti contributes to the country’s accelerated progress towards its commitment to ensure equitable and universal access to health for all citizens.

 N’weti’s mission is to contribute to improving the health status of Mozambicans through interventions that guarantee social and behavioral changes at the individual, community and structural levels, and that promote access to universal, equitable and quality public health services, as well as appropriate public policies.